raymondjdugan/elixir-rest-blog/src/main/resources/curriculum/i-intro/4-views.md

 # Views

+# WE WILL NOT BE USING SPRING TO SERVE UP VIEWS.
+PLEASE SKIP THIS LESSON

 We will be using [Thymeleaf](http://www.thymeleaf.org/), a templating language which is often used to bind models (POJOs) to HTML.